NASA-PDS/naif-pds4-bundler/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-NAIF PDS4 Bundle Generator documentation
+NAIF PDS4 Bundle Generator Documentation
 ========================================

 .. toctree::